John-Iliadis/ProjectileMotionSimulation/README.md

 # Projectile Motion Simulator

-- Written in C++
+- Developed a physics-based simulator for modeling motion in two dimensions.
-- OpenGL was used for rendering
+- Implemented a 2D batch renderer to optimize draw calls.
-- FreeType was used for font rasterization
+- Implemented custom text rendering using FreeType for font rasterization.
-- ImGUI was used for the user interface
+- Created interactive vector, graph, and trajectory visualizations for analyzing the projectile’s motion.

 ## Preview